 4. Stay on this winding road another 6 km.
 If your GPS tries to send you to the left where the road forks, ignore it: stay right on the paved road.
 You do not need to go off road to reach us.
 If you have stayed on the right road, you will pass through a community called Llano Redondo.
 When the road curves sharply to the right and there are signs that say PARADOR, make a left and pass under the white archway that says MACHEROS.
 If you see the El Capulin entry to the butterfly reserve, you have gone too far.

 5. In Macheros, keep going straight.
 When you see the church in the middle of town, make a left.
-We are in the two-story white house that is across the street from the church, right before the pavement ends.
+We are in the three-story white house that is across the street from the church, right before the pavement ends.

 6. Our GPS coordinates are 19° 21’ 47.1” and -100° 17’ 31.0” But be warned, relying on GPS alone has led some visitors onto off-road adventures up the sides of mountains, otherwise known as getting lost.